LincolnKoskela/Klondike/README.md

 - Added Command Interface to use maps instead of if's.
 This allows associating keys with actions.
 Such as 'x' -> game.draw() inside a map.
 - testing and more testing
+- Added try catch blocks in the asking functions in `Play.java` to validate users enter columns within range and don't enter input mismatches ex) entering number when asking for foundation.

 ### (Oct 26-Nov 02, 2025)
 - Added unshuffled deck overload along with gameengine overload to use unshuffled